JeffBrownTech/PowerShell-Command-Line-to-Scripting/3_Parameters/README.md

 - Create mandatory and optional parameters
 - Validate input using built-in attributes
 - Use switch parameters to control script behavior
-- Handle arrays and hashtables as parameter values
 - Improve usability with aliases and positional parameters

 ---